-You can also buy our first volume of this series: Bohemian Crossroads,
+You can also buy our first and second volumes of this series today: Bohemian Crossroads,

-Listen to an audio excerpt at Spoken Editions.
+Listen to an audio excerpt from Bohemian Crossroads at Spoken Editions.

 Matthew Reinhart Makes the 3D World Pop Off the Page